c0c0n3/teadal.proto/docs/arch/runtime/README.md

 is declared in an online Git repository and a dedicated GitOps cluster service, Argo CD, reconciles the desired runtime with the actual cluster state.
-Thus, for each Teadal cluster `C[k]` deployed as part of a Teadal pilot rollout there is a corresponding Git repository `R[k]` and ArgoCD service `A[k]` running in `C[k]` that reconciles `R[k]` with `C[k]`.
+Thus, for each Teadal cluster `C[k]` deployed as part of a Teadal pilot rollout there is a corresponding Git repository `R[k]` and Argo CD service `A[k]` running in `C[k]` that reconciles `R[k]` with `C[k]`.
+For example, the cluster for the viticulture pilot is deployed from the *Smart Viticulture Teadal.Node* repository (https://gitlab.teadal.ubiwhere.com/teadal-pilots/viticulture-pilot/smart-viticulture-teadal-node) and runs its own Argo CD service which monitors the *Smart Viticulture Teadal.Node* repository and, upon detecting a change in the repository, reconfigures the viticulture cluster to match the updated deployment declarations in the repository.

 Now, any two repositories `R[h]` and `R[k]` need to include the same baseline software stack `S`—service and data mesh, Teadal tools, etc.